 Discretionary Business Grant

-This scheme does not extend to the following businesses:
+The scheme does not extend to the following businesses:

-- Businesses operating from a home address
+- businesses operating from a home address

 - Small Business Grant Fund